automenta/mb7/doc/README.gra.md

 - **Predictable:** `"public": true` always publishes; users learn once, apply everywhere.
 - **Fun:** Explore trust networks or logic rules—power feels playful.

-This graph-theoretic redesign makes SemanticScribe a reasoning, recommending, trust-aware workspace—all via tags.
+This graph-theoretic redesign makes Netention a reasoning, recommending, trust-aware workspace—all via tags.
 Ready to code this universe?
 Let’s brainstorm more wild tags!

 --------

-Let’s reimagine **SemanticScribe** by redesigning the ontology and tag system with a **graph-theoretic foundation**.
+Let’s reimagine **Netention** by redesigning the ontology and tag system with a **graph-theoretic foundation**.
 This approach aligns with the app’s purpose—creating a collaborative, semantically rich workspace—while unlocking advanced functionality like **partial pattern matching**, **logic and reasoning**, **recommendation**, **trust networks **, and more.
 By modeling NObjects and tags as nodes and edges in a graph, we can leverage graph theory to enhance